LGBTQ rights in Laos: Culture, events and media

 In 2018, four more embassies participated in the advocacy campaign, namely France, Germany, Switzerland and Luxembourg.
-The Australian embassy wrote a Facebook post about LGBT issues in Laos.
-The U.S. embassy organised a panel discussion with partners and Lao audience at the American Centre.
+The U.S. embassy organised a panel discussion with partners and a Lao audience at the American Centre.

 IDAHOT 2019 was organised at the Australian embassy in Vientiane on 17 May.
 The event was attended by 15 embassies, staff from local Lao civil society organizations, international NGOs, and others.

-In August 2019, Anan Bouapha, Founder/President of Proud To Be Us Laos, was named as one of the Grand Marshals of the Montreal Pride along with: LGBTQ+ activist and athlete Val Desjardins, advocate and M. Cuir Montréal 2011 Dany Godbout, author and activist Ma-Nee Chacaby, creator of the trans flag Monica Helms, actor and advocate Wilson Cruz.
+In August 2019, Anan Bouapha, founder and president of Proud To Be Us Laos, was named as one of the Grand Marshals of that year's Montreal Pride.
 They were welcomed by Justin Trudeau, Prime Minister of Canada.

 On 19 December 2019, "Being LGBT At Work (A STUDY OF LGBTI PERSONS IN THE WORKPLACE IN LAO PDR)", conducted by the Faculty of Law and Political Science at the National University of Laos, the Law and Development Partnership and Proud to Be Us Laos, was officially presented at the Annual Legal Research Forum 2019.

-In March 2025, Prof. Dr. Maifong Maixai, Member of the National Assembly - Lao PDR for Constituency 12, Khammouane Province, proposed to change in word “non-discrimination” in Article 36 of the 2025 revised Constitution to expand room for gender diversity in the future.
+In March 2025, Maifong Maixai, a member of the National Assembly of Laos for Constituency 12, Khammouane Province, proposed changing Article 36 of the 2025 revised Constitution to expand room for non-discrimination protections for gender-diverse people.

-On 12 June 2025, the historic milestone occurred when the Lao Women's Union of the Lao PDR published an article titled "The Voice of Pride" featured the story of "Thavadxai Xaiyakoumman" a Project Officer of Proud To Be Us Laos and mentioned " Proud To Be Us Laos as the country’s first advocacy group for the LGBTQIA+ community, she is a champion of equality and inclusion for all."
+On 12 June 2025, the Lao Women's Union published an article titled "The Voice of Pride", which featured the story of Thavadxai Xaiyakoumman, a Project Officer of Proud To Be Us Laos and mentioned Proud To Be Us Laos as the country’s first advocacy group for the LGBTQIA+ community.